 Write 20 sight words on 20 pieces of paper.
 Use words you want your child to learn.
 Stick the words on a wall.
 Get a flashlight and dim the lights.
 Shine the light on a word.
 Ask your child to read the word.
 Switch it up by reading a word and having your child find it with the flashlight.
 Make the activity even more fun using black paper and a glow-in-the-dark crayon or marker.

 Pour paint, shaving cream, or any thick liquid into a quart size baggie.
 Seal the baggie.
 Have you child write the sight word on the baggie with her finger as you say the word.
 How many can she do?

 8. Magic Reveal!

 You will need heavy white paper such as poster board or cardboard, a white crayon, watercolor paints, and a paintbrush.
 Using the white crayon, write sight words in a random pattern on the paper.
 Next, have your child paint on the paper with watercolor paints.
 As the words are revealed, ask her to name the words she sees.

 9. Puzzling Words

 Children love puzzles!
 Take a 20 to 100-piece puzzle, depending on the size of puzzle your child can handle, and write a sight word on the back of each piece.
 Have your child pick up a piece and read the word before putting it in the puzzle.
-If he struggles with the word, read it to him and put the piece aside for him to come back to and try again.
+If she struggles with the word, read it to her and put the piece aside for her to come back to and try again.